-- Nursing assessment as per re-warfarinisation Clinical Pathway.
-Collaborate with medical governance doctor if any deterioration in client's condition - Access blood results from referral source - If previously on Warfarin: Obtain last INR and Warfarin dose from referral source. - Collaborate with medical governance doctor regarding any abnormal test results. - Ensure client is using the brand name of warfarin they are familiar with and have been stabilised on previously eg Coumadin, Marevan - Monitor INR daily (utilising Coagucheck) and liaise with medical governance doctor for dosing of warfarin (If INR reading >3.5, formal blood test is required for confirmation). - For management of bleeding and/or high INR in a patient taking warfarin refer to Appendix A. - Check renal function, calculate CG and check LMWH orders with Medical Governance - Administer LMWH as per medical authority until INR is in therapeutic range for 24-48hrs (depending on medical governance advice).
+- Twice daily nursing assessment as per Pulmonary Embolism Clinical Pathway.
+Collaborate with medical governance doctor if any deterioration in client's condition. - Access blood results from referral source - If transitioning to Warfarin: Obtain last INR and Warfarin dose from referral source. - Collaborate with medical governance doctor regarding any abnormal test results. - If transitioning to Warfarin: Monitor INR daily (utilising Coagucheck) and liaise with medical governance doctor for dosing of warfarin (If INR reading >3.5, formal blood test is required for confirmation). - For management of bleeding and/or high INR in a patient taking warfarin refer to Appendix A. - Check renal function, calculate CG and check LMWH orders with Medical Governance - Administer LMWH as per medical authority.